 As early as 2005, a new set of guidelines for human embryonic stem cell research were issued by the National Academies of Sciences that would permit the creation of human-animal hybrids, but would not allow them to breed.
 The guidelines permit the introduction of human embryonic stem cells into nonhuman mammals, “under circumstances where no other experiment can provide the information needed.”
 Today, scientist are routinely creating human-animal chimeras.

-No matter what you believe, it’s indisputable that big, dark dollars are currently chasing our nation’s research universities in the quest to tamper with human DNA, which means we must all stay alert to who is funding these scientific breakthroughs and what their motives may be.
+No matter what you believe, it’s indisputable that big, dark dollars are currently chasing our nation’s research universities in the quest to tamper with human DNA in the high stakes world of gene editing, which means we must all stay alert to who is funding these scientific breakthroughs and what their motives may be.
 Self-appointed bioethics committees are not enough to keep the half wolf away from the door. #Reignwell